-Project/ Initiative 4 - Review the performance of specialist medical colleges in relation to assessment of international medical graduates
+Project/Initiative 3: Follow up actions from the review of the performance of specialist medical colleges in relation to assessment of international medical graduates

-The review of the National Registration and Accreditation Scheme included a recommendation that 'The Medical Board of Australia ... evaluate and report on the performance of specialist colleges in applying standard assessments of International Medical Graduate applications and applybenchmarks for timeframes for completion of assessments'.
+The review of the National Registration and Accreditation Scheme included a recommendation that 'The Medical Board of Australia ... evaluate and report on the performance of specialist colleges in applying standard assessments of International Medical Graduate applications and apply benchmarks for timeframes for completion of assessments'.